Miotismon/mls-mpm-godot/README.md

 # Fluidsim in Godot 4 with MLS-MPM and SSFR

-This is an implementation of Moving Least Squares Material Point Method for a fluid simulation.
+This is an implementation of the Moving Least Squares Material Point Method for a fluid simulation.
 Research Paper: https://yuanming.taichi.graphics/publication/2018-mlsmpm/mls-mpm-cpic.pdf

 I wanted it to look good so I added some parts of Screen-Space Fluid Rendering.